oroinc/documentation/backend/entities/data-grids/index.rst

 Configure the Grid
 ------------------

-The datagrid configuration happens in the ``datagrids.yml`` file in the configuration directory of your bundle and is divided into several sections:
+The datagrid configuration happens in the ``datagrids.yml`` file in the configuration directory of your bundle and is divided into sections below.

 Datasource
 ~~~~~~~~~~

-The ``source`` option is used to configure a Doctrine query builder that is used to fetch the data
-to be displayed in the grid:
+The ``source`` option is used to configure a Doctrine query builder that is used to fetch the data to be displayed in the grid:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml

     datagrids:
         acme-tasks-grid: